Azareal/Gosora/README.md

 Add per-forum permissions to finish up the foundations of the permissions system.

 Add a *better* plugin system.

-Tweak the CSS to make it responsive.
+E.g. Allow for plugins written in Javascript and ones written in Go.
+Also, we need to add many, many, many more plugin hooks.

 Implement a faster router.